 In 2017 there are smartphone apps available for virtually every aspect of daily life, including socializing, banking, news and entertainment, shopping and dating.
 And healthcare is no exception.
 Indeed, there are countless smartphone-orientated tools that address both preventative healthcare and the management of chronic conditions.
 For example, a health-conscious young woman may use her phone to keep an exercise diary, while an older heart disease patient may use a smartphone app to help ensure medication adherence.

 In addition to physical health concerns and disease prevention, there are also smartphone apps that can help address mental disorders and provide support for patients living with these often long-term conditions.
 Attention deficit hyperactivity disorder (ADHD) is an example of one of these illnesses.
-This article will take a closer look at some helpful smartphone platforms geared toward those living with ADHD.

 As detailed by The American Psychiatric Association, ADHD is a condition wherein patients struggle to maintain what would be considered a normal attention span.
 Those with ADHD typically engage in impulsive behavior, and will also experience frequent episodes of hyperactivity.
 The condition is more common in children, although it can develop in adulthood.
 The APA noted that ADHD is thought to affect around 2.5 percent of the adult population, while roughly 5 percent of children are impacted.
 There is also a marked gender disparity in terms of diagnosis.
 Healthline explained females are diagnosed far less frequently than males - in fact, girls are up to three times less likely than boys to develop the condition.